albert118/NO-WASTE/README.md

 If you are, then on a Linux environment the following install command is requried:

-`sudo apt-get install libmysqlclient-dev python-dev`
+`sudo apt-get install libmysqlclient-dev python-dev sqlite3`

 **If you are not setting up production read on.**